F-I-D-O/Manuals/manuals/Programming/C++/vcpkg Manual.md

 1. push the branch to the forked vcpkg repository
 1. *open the forked repository in the browser and create a new pull request to the main vcpkg repository*

+# Troubleshooting

+## `vcpkg was unable to detect the active compiler's information`
+THis typically happens if, by mistake, the vcpkg was previously installed or run with root privileges.
+To fix it, run `sudo chown -R <user>:<group> <vcpkg root>`.